democracyworks/immutant-docker/README.md

 * This was an afternoon's worth of experimentation, so it might only be good for a very specific use-case.
 And even still, maybe not good for that.
-* Immutant is not run under any sort of supervisor, so when it dies, it dies.
 * There may very well be much better ways to do this.